Review: Hi-Tec Eurotrek Walking Boots

 - Not a trendy brand name if you care about that sort of thing (we don't)

-Overall, at the price they are good value and can be replaced twice for the cost of a more expensive pair of boots (a more expensive boot may last a bit longer but is very unlikely to last twice as long).
+Overall, at the price they are good value and can be replaced 2-3 times for the cost of a more expensive pair of boots (a more expensive boot may last a bit longer but is very unlikely to last twice as long).
+However, as things stand with the eyelet reliability and poor grip, at the moment I'd probably go for Northern Territory Inuvik or Regatta Burrell which are a similar price point and currently better in both these areas.